carpben/coding_notes/redux+typescript-fst.md

-# Redux + Typescript - Writing good code doesn’t have to mean more boilerplate
+# Redux + Typescript - Writing good code could mean less boilerplate

-# Redux and Typscript both require boilerplate, but when combining them

-# Redux + Typescript - A winning combination

 # Redux + Typescript - Quality fast coding
 # Redux + Typescript - Writing good/quality code could actually mean less boilerplate
-# Redux + Typescript - Best practices
 # Redux + Typescript - Writing quality Javascript was never so fast
 # Redux + Typescript - Writing quality Javascript just became way faster
 # Redux + Typescript + Immer - Writing safe maintainble code just became blazing fast

 Redux is rightly known as the gold standard for managing application state in Javascript.
-Why?
-It separates app state from ui elements, and organizes the most important part of a front end application - app state and app logic.
-And it scales well.
+It separates app state from ui elements, and organizes the most important part of an application - app state and app logic in a coherent way.
+But many programmers complain that Redux requires too much boilerplate/ is too verbose, and is just not worth it.
+Many avoid it, some use Mobx instead.
-The complaint most users have is that it requires a lot of boilerplate.
-Due to this reason many avoid Redux, or try Mobx instead.

-Typescript on the other hand is the gold standart for writing good Javascript.
-It provides two huge/enourmous/essential benefits - code safety and better editing experience.
-But here again, some are reluctant to use Typescript since it requires type definitions, and hence - more boilerplate.
+Typescript on the other hand is the gold standard for writing Javascript.
+It provides two important benefits - code safety and better editor/developer experience.
+But here again, some are reluctant to use Typescript since it requires type definitions, and hence - more verbose code.

-But I suggest that Typescript integrates perfectly with Redux (and Redux like patterns), and by using the right patterns they allow us to write code which isn’t just safe organized and maintainable, but also lightning fast to write (less code and better support from the editor).
+I suggest that Typescript integrates perfectly with Redux (and Redux like patterns).
+Together they allow for code which isn’t just safe organized and maintainable, but also lightning fast to write (less code and better support from the editor).
+That is if we don't just add Typescript on top of our Redux code,  but design our code according the the features Typescript has to offer.

 ## Traditional Redux pattern
-First let's look ata a traditional redux pattern, by looking at Redux official basic tutorial.
+First let's look at a traditional redux pattern, by looking at Redux official basic tutorial.

 ```js
 //actions.js